Back to all Resources

 Protecting Critical Transportation Assets Before Disaster Strikes

-But transportation infrastructure extends far beyond pavement alone.
+Transportation infrastructure extends far beyond pavement.
 DOTs manage enormous networks of bridges, culverts, maintenance yards, fleet facilities, intelligent transportation systems (ITS), and field electronics, all of which are vulnerable to flooding.

-FloodWise™ helps agencies identify which assets face the highest exposure before a storm arrives.
+FloodWise™ helps agencies identify which transportation assets face the highest flood exposure before a storm arrives, enabling proactive inspections, maintenance activities, and targeted mitigation measures.

-By forecasting potential inundation and scour risks at bridges and culverts, maintenance crews can proactively inspect drainage systems, clear debris blockages, and deploy temporary mitigation measures.
+By forecasting potential inundation and scouring risks at bridges and culverts, maintenance crews can proactively inspect drainage systems, clear debris, and implement targeted mitigation measures such as temporary barriers or access restrictions.
 Crews can also prioritize post-storm inspections more strategically, accelerating recovery efforts while improving safety.

 Temporary emergency assets, including portable generators, bypass pumps, towable VMS systems, and barricades, can also be staged in safer locations while remaining operationally accessible.
 This reduces the risk of critical emergency equipment being damaged by the very hazards it was intended to address.